psu-epl/psu-epl.github.com/README.markdown

 ### Machine Status

 Is something broken?
 Report it!
-Just edit `_data/machines.yml` and where is says `up: true` change it to `up: false`, or vise versa.
+Just edit `_data/machines.yml` and where it says `up: true` change it to `up: false`, or vise versa.
 Commit the change and that's it!
 The front page will always reflect the status in this file.